 Verify merged records by running a Transaction List by Date report.

-Pro Tip: Utilize applications like SaasAnt Transactions to automate the duplicate detection process for bulk data.
+Pro Tip: Use applications like SaasAnt Transactions to automate duplicate detection for bulk data.

 Outdated or incomplete vendor and customer information can lead to invoicing errors, delayed payments, and compliance issues.